INTERNAL AND EXTERNAL SOURCES OF FINANCE

 In summary, internal and external sources of finance represent two distinct avenues for businesses to obtain funding for their operations, expansion, and investment activities.
 Internal sources, such as retained earnings and working capital management, provide autonomy, stability, and cost-effectiveness but may limit growth opportunities and capital availability.
 External sources, including debt financing, equity financing, and venture capital, offer access to additional capital, expertise, and networks but involve costs, dependency, and risks.
 By understanding the advantages, disadvantages, and implications of internal and external sources of finance, businesses can make informed decisions to optimize their capital structure, support growth initiatives, and enhance shareholder value. πŸ’ΌπŸ“ˆπŸ’‘

-See also INVENTORY MANAGEMENT
+See also STOCK SPLITS

 Keywords: Internal Sources of Finance, External Sources of Finance, Debt Financing, Equity Financing, Cost of Capital. πŸ’ΌπŸ’³πŸŒ±